femboyfin/dbdideas/survivor_perks.md

 - Removed Med-Kit exception to altruistic healing speed bonus
   - Generally increasing viability of the perk by removing a situation where it previously made no difference.
 - Now works while healthy
-  - Provides the opportunity for an injured survivor to navigate directly to a healthy player with a healing build within a boon for an extremely fast multi-person reset.
+  - Provides the opportunity for an injured survivor to navigate directly to a healthy player with a healing loadout within a boon for an extremely fast multi-person reset.
 - Increased altruistic healing speed bonus to **150%** *(from 100%)*
   - Numbers buff to increase the general viability of the perk, offsetting the time loss of traversing into the Boon's range.